About Jayant MenonJayant Menon is a visiting senior fellow at the ISEAS–Yusof Ishak Institute, Singapore.

 After more than 5 years of numerous missed self-imposed deadlines, trade ministers from the 12 participating Asia-Pacific countries finally concluded the Trans-Pacific Partnership (TPP) in Atlanta on 5 October 2015.
 The public fanfare accompanying the announcement led many to believe the agreement would soon come into force.
 Yet there is a lot that needs to be done before that happens, and there is no guarantee that it will.
 In this article, I examine two issues: (i) what concluding the TPP means in terms of what was achieved and what remains to be done; and (ii) what the TPP is likely to look like, given what we now know following the negotiations.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection